 Artificial Intelligence: How to Harness It to Improve Insurance Compliance

-Have you ever asked Alexa to play your favorite song, or had Siri give directions to the nearest coffee shop?
+Have you ever asked Alexa to play your favorite song or had Siri give directions to the nearest coffee shop?
 Well then, consider yourself one of the millions of Artificial intelligence (AI) users!

-There are two categories associated with AI, narrow AI and general AI.
-Narrow AI is only able to carry out one specific trained task; things like recommending products on Amazon, or even self-driving cars fall under this category.
-On the other hand, general AI is flexible and able to execute a multitude of tasks and can be programmed to continually learn and teach itself.
-Now that you understand the basics, lets dive into what we can expect from AI in the coming years, and explore the various ways we can harness AI to improve compliance for risk managers, insurance consultants, and brokers.
+There are two categories associated with AI, narrow AI, and general AI.
+Narrow AI is only able to carry out one specific trained task; things like recommending products on Amazon, or even self-driving cars.
+General AI is flexible and able to execute a multitude of tasks and can be programmed to learn and teach itself, something we refer to as machine learning.

-AI researchers have begun to train programs to do our jobs for us, focusing on the more systematic and mundane tasks such as automated certificate tracking using OCR (Optical Character Recognition).
-This doesn’t mean we are all going to lose our jobs to Artificially Intelligent machines, however, it does give us the possibility to use AI to perform timely and strenuous tasks, allowing for more efficiency in the workplace, and giving humans a chance to focus their hard work in areas AI can’t.
+AI researchers have begun to train programs to do our jobs for us, focusing on the more systematic and mundane tasks such as automated certificate of insurance tracking using optical character recognition.
+This doesn’t mean we’re all going to lose our jobs to Artificially Intelligent machines in the insurance industry.
+AI gives us the possibility to use machines to perform time-consuming and strenuous tasks, allowing for more efficiency in the workplace, and giving humans a chance to focus their hard work in areas AI can’t.

 Recently, LawGeex conducted a study on using AI to review legal contracts.
-Their results were astonishing, though not surprising.
-Lawyers had an average accuracy rate of 85%, compared to the AI’s near perfect score of 94%.
-Even more impressive than the accuracy rate is the speed; lawyers took an average of 92 minutes to finish, versus the 26 seconds (yes, seconds!) it took the AI!
+They found lawyers had an average accuracy rate of 85%, compared to the AI’s near-perfect score of 94%.
+Even more impressive is the speed; lawyers took an average of 92 minutes to finish, versus the 26 seconds (yes, seconds!) it took the AI!

 Still curious about AI?
 Give this a read.